- What is Naltrexone?

-Naltrexone improves immunity.
-It is highly desirable to strengthen immunity after detoxification from heroin.
+It improves immune system.
+It is highly desirable to strengthen immune system after detoxification from heroin.
 Naltrexone is used in the treatment of multiple sclerosis and other autoimmune diseases.
 Its application has also been started in oncology centers.

 Naltrexone maintenance advantages compared to substitution program with Methadone, Suboxone, Substitol, etc.

-- Naltrexone enables return to a clean life without heroin and synthetic opioid drugs
+- Naltrexone enables a return to a clean life without heroin and synthetic opioid drugs

-- Naltrexone promotes rehabilitation of brain’s endorphin system, ie. secretion of one’s own well-being hormones
+- It promotes rehabilitation of the brain’s endorphin system, ie. secretion of one’s well-being hormones

-- Naltrexone is not addictive, there is no withdrawal symptoms with discontinuation of the Naltrexone application, no psychoactive effects
+- It is not addictive, there are no withdrawal symptoms with discontinuation of the Naltrexone application, no psychoactive effects

 Naltrexone maintenance limitations: